Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 [Bootstrap](http://getbootstrap.com) is an easy to use framework which will help us make pretty web pages without much effort!
 To install it we can use gem.
 Open `Gemfile` in the root of your project and add `gem 'bootstrap'` to include it to your project.
-As Bootstrap depends on jquery, we'll also add it to our Gemfile - `gem 'jquery-rails'`.
+As Bootstrap depends on JQuery, we'll also add it to our Gemfile - `gem 'jquery-rails'`.
 You can put both of the lines before development and test blocks.
 Now stop your rails server using Control and C in the terminal it is running in and bundle our new gems using `bundle install`.